ksu-cs-textbooks/cis400/content/6-chapter/08-searching-and-filtering.md

     }
 ```

 Here we take the `IMDBMin` and `IMDBMax` values as arguments (which _does_ convert them correctly), and then assign them to the properties of the same name.
 This sidesteps the conversion problem with the `[BindProperty]` decorator.

-In later versions of .NET Core, this shouldn't be necessary.
+In later versions of .NET Core, such as your milestone will be using, this shouldn't be necessary.
+You should be able to use the `[BindProperty]` decorator with nullable types as well.

+{{% /notice %}}

 Now we can filter by IMDB rating: